-Unfortunately, for most IT organizations nothing could be further from the truth.
-They struggle with the fact that the functionality of public cloud environments is highly desirable, but the reality of their on-premises environments is that they are static, inefficient and labor-intensive.
+Unfortunately, for most IT organizations, nothing could be further from the truth.
+They struggle with the fact that the functionality of public cloud environments is highly desirable, but the reality of their on-premises environments is that they are static, inefficient, and labor-intensive.

-Many of these organizations have attempted to address this by implementing private cloud, but to be frank, most private clouds have not delivered the envisioned benefits.
+Many of these organizations have attempted to address this by implementing a private cloud, but to be frank, most private clouds have not delivered the envisioned benefits.
 Their functionality is often limited in comparison to their public counterparts, and they’ve often turned out to be science projects requiring expensive personnel to implement and provide ongoing support.

 So for most IT organizations, hybrid computing has ended up meaning an uncoordinated collection of inconsistent application deployment environments.

-What is Azure Stack?
+What Is Azure Stack?

 "Azure Stack is an extension of Azure, bringing the agility and fast-paced innovation of cloud computing to on-premises environments.
-Only Azure Stack lets you deliver Azure services from your organization’s data center, while balancing the right amount of flexibility and control—for truly-consistent hybrid cloud deployments.” - Microsoft
+Only Azure Stack lets you deliver Azure services from your organization’s data center while balancing the right amount of flexibility and control—for truly-consistent hybrid cloud deployments.” - Microsoft

 This means that IT organizations can install a compatible version of Azure in their own data center.
 Microsoft describes this as “The Azure Resource Manager enables the same application model, self-service portal, and APIs.”